svanas/web3.pas/README.md

 ## Installation

-1. Clone this repo to a directory of your choosing, for example `C:\Projects\web3`
+1. Clone this repo to a directory of your choosing, for example `C:\Projects\web3.pas`
 1. Launch Delphi and start a new TMS Web Core project via _File > New > Other > TMS Web > TMS Web Application_
 1. Save your application to a directory of your choosing
-1. Click on: _Project > Add to Project_ and add `web3.pas` to your project
+1. Click on: _Project > Add to Project_ and add `web3.pas` (the unit, not the directory) to your project
 1. Run your application (F9)
 1. Navigate to https://metamask.io/
 1. Click on: Get MetaMask